spoptchev/ktist/README.md

 }
 ```

+This tells the scientist to catch `NullPointerException` and throw any other exception when running the `control` and `candidate` lambdas.

 ### Complete DSL example

 You can compose and execute experiments by putting `conduct` between `scientist` and an experiment context: